Introduction and History of Awesome J2ME

-To get started with J2ME, do the following steps: set up a Windows XP machine; download and setup JDK; Download Java ME SDK 3.4; Install Netbeans 6.1 and follow the instructions to add J2ME SDK as platform.
+To get started with J2ME, do the following steps: set up a Windows XP virtual machine; download and setup JDK; Download Java ME SDK 3.4; Install Netbeans 6.1 and follow the instructions to add J2ME SDK as platform.

 You can test your setup by compiling and running following code: